-5.5 Content Language
+5.7 Content Language

 A content-language is a language used to express the content of a communication between agents.
-FIPA allows considerable flexibility in the choice and form of a content language; however, content languages are required to be able to represent propositions, actions and terms (names of individual entities) if they are to make full use of the standard FIPA performatives.
+FIPA allows considerable flexibility in the choice, form and encoding of a content language.
+However, content languages are required to be able to represent propositions, actions and terms (names of individual entities) if they are to make full use of the standard FIPA performatives.
+A concrete instantiation of content-language is a mandatory element of every concrete instantiation of the abstract architecture.

-Content is expressed in a content-language

-FIPA-SL is an example of a content-language FIPA-RDF is an example of a content-language FIPA-KIF is an example of a content-language FIPA-CCL is an example of a content-language
+Content is expressed in a content-language FIPA-SL is an example of a content-language FIPA-RDF is an example of a content-language FIPA-KIF is an example of a content-language FIPA-CCL is an example of a content-language